pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 WebPageTest uses something called *packet-level* network throttling.
 In other words, the additional latency is applied for each individual packet.
 In terms of approaches to throttling goes, packet level throttling is the gold standard in accuracy.

-Recently, we added support for optionally running tests using Dev Tools throttling instead.
+Recently, we [added support for optionally running tests using DevTools throttling instead](https://twitter.com/patmeenan/status/1410676572596678657).
 We don't recommend using it, except for scientific purposes, but it does make it easy to compare and contrast the two approaches and see how they impact your results.

 ## Differences in Throttling Approaches